 It should go without saying that before and after you prepare food, wash your hands because hand sanitizers aren’t going to cut it.
 Raw meat and fish can make hands greasy, which the CDC notes will cause hand sanitizers not to work as well.
 The FDA’s guide for food service workers also stresses that hand sanitizer cannot be used in place of hand-washing.
 So after preparing food or after going fishing, use soap and water instead.

 When someone’s throwing up

-But norovirus doesn’t just attack on ships, so be vigilant about hand-washing whenever GI symptoms are present in a family member or coworker: It’s one of the 8 crucial tips for avoiding the dreaded stomach flu.
+Be vigilant about hand-washing whenever GI symptoms are present in a family member or coworker.
 “If you or someone at home is sick with vomiting or diarrhea, washing your hands with soap and water is a better way than alcohol-based hand sanitizers to prevent others from getting sick,” Dr. Snyder says.
 And remember that trying to avoid all germs with hand sanitizer can create a false sense of security, Dr. Coil says.
 “Say you are working somewhere where there are a lot of people touching a lot of things, so you use hand sanitizer to ‘protect yourself from germs,'” he says.
 “And then you get norovirus, which you would have avoided if you had just been washing your hands well with soap and water.”